bartvsdev/ai-fm-workshop/README.md

-# ai-fm-workshop
+# FM Group AI Workshop Templates

-Template projects for various programming languages to be used during AI workshop
+This project contains several templates for developer environments in different programming languages to get you started during the AI workshop.